image-js/image-js-docs/docs/Features/Filters/Invert.md

 Where $$Max Intensity$$ is the maximum possible intensity value for the color channel.

 :::warning
 ImageJS uses components to calculate each pixel value and leaves alpha channel unchanged.
-For more information about channels and components visit [this link](../../Useful%20tips/Channel%20vs%20component.md 'internal link on channel vs component').
 :::

 </details>